Friday, May 23, 2014

 “What I’d tell a first time educator” Advice from OTs with experience

-and most importantly what they know about how they best learn and communicate and go from there.
+• and most importantly, what they know about how they best learn and communicate

-I have found I have had to change my approach with students, some are “immediately following de-briefers”, some are “take some time to think then debriefers”, some are “list people”, some are “single task oriented”.
-If I get that from them then we can work more effectively and efficiently together.
+I have found I have had to change my approach with [each] student, some are “immediately following de-briefers”, some are “take some time to think then debriefers”, some are “list people”, some are “single task oriented”.
+If I get that from them [near the start of placement] then we can work more effectively and efficiently together.

 One thing I try to do is seek out feedback from my student: